Find Trade Colleges

 Railroad Brake, Signal, and Switch Operator

-What is a Railroad Brake, Signal, and Switch Operator?
+All About Railroad Brake, Signal, and Switch Operators

-Occupation Description Operate railroad track switches.
+Job Description & Duties Operate railroad track switches.
 Couple or uncouple rolling stock to make up or break up trains.
 Signal engineers by hand or flagging.
 May inspect couplings, air hoses, journal boxes, and hand brakes.

-Life As a Railroad Brake, Signal, and Switch Operator
+Life As a Railroad Brake, Signal, and Switch Operator: What Do They Do?

 • Provide passengers with assistance entering and exiting trains.

-These are the skills Railroad Brake, Signal, and Switch Operators say are the most useful in their careers:
+Below is a list of the skills most Railroad Brake, Signal, and Switch Operators say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.